mariano-f-r/mariano-f-r/README.md

 # 👋🏽 Hello there!

 I am Mariano Rodriguez, a developer from the United States.
-I develop primarily as a hobby.
+I develop as a hobby for the most part.
 My technical range is fairly broad, and I love to tinker with technologies.
+Enjoying working with Rust right now.

 # 🌎 Connect with Me